brettle/DeepBlueRobotics.github.io/README.md

 The editor and reviewer both need to have GitHub accounts.
 If you don't have one, just [sign up](https://github.com/join).

-Editors need to be members of the [webeditors team in the DeepBlueRobotics organization](https://github.com/orgs/DeepBlueRobotics/teams/webeditors/members).
-To become an editor, ask the programming subteam lead or programming subteam lead mentor to add your acccount to that organization and that team.
+Editors need to be members of the "webeditors" team in the DeepBlueRobotics organization.
+If you get a 404 error or aren't listed when you follow [this link](https://github.com/orgs/DeepBlueRobotics/teams/webeditors/members), then to become an editor ask the programming subteam lead or programming subteam lead mentor to use that link to add your acccount to that organization and that team.

-Reviewers are mentors and they need to be members of the [webreviewers team in the DeepBlueRoboticsMentors organization](https://github.com/orgs/DeepBlueRoboticsMentors/teams/webreviewers/members).
-To become a reviewer, ask the programming subteam lead mentor to add your acccount to that organization and that team.
+Reviewers are mentors and they need to be members of the "webreviewers" team in the DeepBlueRoboticsMentors organization.
+If you get a 404 error or aren't listed when you follow [this link](https://github.com/orgs/DeepBlueRoboticsMentors/teams/webreviewers/members), then to become a reviewer ask the programming subteam lead or programming subteam lead mentor to use that link to add your acccount to that organization and that team.

 [Making changes is easy](#making-changes-online) and can be done from any modern web browser.
 More advanced users can also [make changes offline](#making-changes-offline) using open source tools running on a MacOS or Linux machine.
 If you are curious how the site works, take a look [behind the scenes](#behind-the-scenes).